IndexCoop/ITIPS/ITIPS/ITIP-004.md

 Below we sketch two strategies to balance these requirements and evaluate their risks for both methodologists and operators.

-#### Static Streaming Fee Extension with Permissioned Manager Initialization
+#### Protected Fee Contracts with Permissioned Manager Initialization

 --------